Egypt Travel Guide

 Places to see In Egypt

-Pyramids are why most tourists land in Cairo – the capital of Egypt.
-The last of the world’s seven wonders, the 3c7fc2 are built in a complex on the Giza plateau, near Cairo.
-No picture or movie can replicate the experience of standing in front of the Great Pyramids of Giza.
+The Pyramids are why most tourists land in Cairo, the capital of Egypt.
+The last of the world’s seven wonders is built in a complex on the Giza plateau, near Cairo.
+No picture or movie can replicate the experience of standing before the Great Pyramids of Giza.
 According to popular belief, the three gigantic monuments were built 4500 years ago as tombs for the three Pharaohs – Khufu, Khafre, and Menkaure.

-The tombs were considered a stairway to reach the Heavens and were filled with all the worldly goods the dead may need in their journey.
-The theory has been challenged recently, as no Mummies have yet been discovered in Pyramids.
-Historians are still contemplating how the monument comprising two million blocks with a height of 481.4 feet was built in those ancient times.
+The tombs were considered a stairway to the Heavens and were filled with all the worldly goods the dead might need on their journey.
+The theory has been challenged recently, as no Mummies have yet been discovered in the Pyramids.
+Historians are still pondering how the monument, comprising two million blocks and standing 481.4 feet tall, was built in ancient times.
 The Pyramids are guarded by the mysterious Sphinx, which has the body of a lion and the head of a human.

-You can enter the Great Pyramids’ burial chamber by paying $20 extra.
-But the chambers are very bare and the tunnel is extremely cramped.
-The air is humid and you have to walk in a bent position, so enter only if you are fit and not claustrophobic.
+You can enter the Great Pyramids’ burial chamber for an extra $20.
+But the chambers are very bare, and the tunnel is extremely cramped.
+The air is humid, and you have to walk bent over.
+Enter only if you are fit and not claustrophobic.

-Alexandria, Egypt The second largest city in Egypt, Alexandria was founded by Alexandra the Great.
+The second largest city in Egypt, Alexandria, was founded by Alexander the Great.
 The city is famous for the Royal Library, Pompey’s Pillar, and the Catacombs of Kom El Shokafa.
-The Catacombs, one of the Seven Wonders of the Middle Ages, is the largest known burial site discovered in Egypt yet.
+The Catacombs, one of the Seven Wonders of the Middle Ages, is the largest known burial site in Egypt.
 Located 100 feet underground, the Catacombs are one of the best-preserved ruins in Egypt.
-It consists of three levels and has about 300 graves and a feasting chamber.
+It consists of three levels, with about 300 graves and a feasting chamber.
 The walls of the Catacomb display a unique fusion of Greek, Egyptian, and Roman Iconography.

 Catacombs: Entrance Tickets – $5

-Abu Simbel, Egypt– Prepared to be awe-struck by the grandeur of the Abu Simbel temples overlooking Lake Naseer in the town of Abu Simbel.
+Prepared to be awe-struck by the grandeur of the Abu Simbel temples overlooking Lake Nasser in the town of Abu Simbel.
 The two majestic temples were carved out of the mountains by Pharaoh Ramesses II – one for himself and one for his favorite wife Nefertiti.
-The front of the temple is guarded by four colossal statues of Ramesses and the walls inside the temples are inscribed with hieroglyphics from ceiling to floor.
+Four colossal statues of Ramesses guard the temple’s front, and the walls inside are inscribed with hieroglyphs from the ceiling to the floor.

-The happenings in 1960 have increased the inflow of tourists to the Abu Simbel temple.
+The events in 1960 increased the number of tourists visiting the Abu Simbel temple.
 The temple was in danger of being submerged due to the construction of the Aswan High Dam.
-Over a period of five years, the two temples were completely dismantled, moved, and recreated on a cliff 60 meters above their previous site.
+Over five years, the two temples were dismantled entirely, moved, and recreated on a cliff 60 meters above their previous site.
 In total, around 16000 blocks were relocated.
-Twice a year, the morning sun pierces the entire length of the temple and illuminates the statues of the deities sitting at the end of the temple.
-Abu Simbel is not the easiest place to reach, but well worth the effort if you have an extra day.
+Twice a year, the morning sun pierces the entire length of the temple, illuminating the deities’ statues at the end.
+Abu Simbel is not the easiest place to reach, but it is well worth the effort if you have an extra day.

 Working Hours – 6 am – 5 pm

-Aswan, Egypt Sitting on the banks of the river Nile, Aswan has always been in the shadow of Giza and Luxor.
+Sitting on the banks of the River Nile, Aswan has always been in the shadow of Giza and Luxor.
 Aswan is more of a place to start or end the Nile cruise, but it has its share of distinguished monuments.
-Philae temple is located on an island on River Nile and can only be reached by boat.
-This temple of Goddess Isis was also cut down block by block (around 75000 blocks) and moved to another island so that it would not be submerged in dam overflow.
+The Philae temple is located on an island on the River Nile and can only be reached by boat.
+This temple of Goddess Isis was also cut down block by block (around 75000 blocks) and moved to another island so it would not be submerged by the dam’s overflow.
 The symmetry, colorful inscriptions, stone windows, and intricate designs of the Philae temple will leave you mesmerized.
-The High dam and Unfinished Obelisk are other attractions in Aswan
+The High Dam and Unfinished Obelisk are other attractions in Aswan

 Working Hours 7 am – 4 pm

-Luxor, Egypt Luxor has more intriguing ruins, tombs, and temples than Giza and has become very popular in recent times.
-The town boasting numerous temples and tombs is the perfect place to experience and imbibe the wonders of the ancient world.
-The famed Valley of Kings in Luxor has 63 rock-cut tombs and was the burial place for the rulers of Egypt’s New Kingdom.
-The tombs are decorated with colorful and exquisite cave paintings and hieroglyphs.
-The tomb of King Tutankhamun discovered in 1922, is spectacularly preserved.
+Luxor has more intriguing ruins, tombs, and temples than Giza and has become very popular in recent times.
+The town, boasting numerous temples and tombs, is the perfect place to experience and imbibe the wonders of the ancient world.
+The famed Valley of the Kings in Luxor has 63 rock-cut tombs and was the burial place for the rulers of Egypt’s New Kingdom.
+The tombs are adorned with colorful, exquisite cave paintings and hieroglyphs.
+The tomb of King Tutankhamun, discovered in 1922, is spectacularly preserved.

-Karnak temple complex is the largest ruin discovered in Egypt and is to leave you awe-struck by its magnitude and beauty.
-Temple was constructed over a period of 2000 years and gives us a glimpse of the evolving lifestyles of Egyptian royalty.
-Luxor Temple, Valley of Queens, Hatshepsut Temple, and Colossi of Memnon are some other sites that are worth visiting.
+Karnak temple complex is the largest ruin discovered in Egypt and is sure to leave you awe-struck by its magnitude and beauty.
+The Temple was constructed over 2000 years and gives us a glimpse of the evolving lifestyles of Egyptian royalty.
+Luxor Temple, the Valley of the Queens, Hatshepsut Temple, and the Colossi of Memnon are other sites worth visiting.
 Luxor is the place to enjoy a hot-air balloon ride.
 As you rise over the city, you realize why Luxor is called the “world’s greatest open-air museum”.
-It is an exhilarating experience to see the sprawling temples, gigantic statues, humble houses, and sugarcane fields in the early morning light as you float in the sky.
+It is an exhilarating experience to see the sprawling temples, gigantic statues, humble houses, and sugarcane fields in the early morning light as you float above.

 Working Hours – 6 am to 5 pm